Abeelha/canada-data-visualization/src/index.md

 ## About This Project

-This visualization project provides interactive dashboards for analyzing economic and demographic data from British Columbia, Canada.
+This visualization project provides dashboards for analyzing economic and demographic data from British Columbia, Canada.
 The data is sourced from Statistics Canada and focuses on employment trends, clean technology sectors, regional unemployment rates, and census demographics.

 ### Data Sources